 We’re no longer talking about the possibilities for augmented and virtual reality.
 There are actionable items we can take with the technology.
 Social media companies already jumped on the VR/AR bandwagon which makes sharing our immersive experiences easier than ever.

 I want to learn how to implement actual VR/AR marketing and I hope this book gives me tips and tricks how to do it.
-I’ve played around with Facebook Spaces (although that won’t be possible now since I deleted Facebook).
+I’ve played around with Facebook Spaces (although that won’t be possible now since I deleted Facebook and Spaces was deactivated).
 I think the question is, can you have a VR/AR marketing strategy without social media?
 I think this is where WebAR comes into play.

 I’m excited about Marketing New Realities because it give a purpose for virtual and augmented reality.
 We’re still playing around with the technology, what people want and what they’re willing to do with it.
 Marketing is about the customer and I think VR/AR marketers will help us to learn what everyday people want from immersive technology.